VeiaG/payload-algolia-search/README.md

 - Configure your Algolia index (if it exists)
 - Set up search and re-index endpoints

+To index existing documents, use re-index endpoints (or button in admin UI)

 ## Configuration

 ### Plugin Options